 - Summaryof content to be included in poster or presentation

-- Well written, clear, logical and well organized
+- Well written, clear, logical, and well organized

-- Original, timely and relevant to the ETD field
+- Original, timely, and relevant to the ETD field

-- Contribute to the advancement ETDs
+- Contribute to the advancement of ETDs

 - Develop ideas, offer conclusions, and provide useful and practical findings